CunningLogic/Android-Device-ID-Project/README.md

 Android-Device-ID-Project
 =========================

-Freely available (GPLv3) xml files for the identification of Android devices
+Freely available (GPLv3) xml files for the identification of Android devices.

+How to contribute:

+1) Fork
+2) Fill in missing devices.
+3) Pull request

+or if it is a minor correction, fill an issue if you wish.

+If a device has more than one common name (happens often with HTC), use the most common name.

+If a device has more than one model number (happens often with Samsung and LGe), make a new entry for each model number.

+It is better to have incomplete entries, then erronous entries.